wp-plugins/contact-form-7-to-database-extension/readme.txt

 = 2.2.5 =
 * Bug Fix: Admin page data table was not showing top search banner when datatable using i18n
+* Displays Jalali dates when wp-jalali plugin is installed and activated

 = 2.2.4 =
 * Improvement: cfdb-html now supports nested short codes